 Endemic only to the Andes Mountains in Colombia, Ecuador, and Peru, both Oroya fever and verruga peruana are passed from human to human by the Phlebotomus sandfly.

 Symptoms of Oroya fever include fever and profound anemia, which may be sudden or indolent in onset.
 The anemia is primarily hemolytic, but myelosuppression also occurs.
 Muscle and joint pain, severe headache, and often delirium and coma may occur.
 Superimposed bacteremia caused by Salmonella or other coliform organisms may occur.
-Mortality rates may exceed 50% in untreated patients.
+Case fatality rates may exceed 50% in untreated patients.

 Diagnosis of Oroya fever is confirmed by blood cultures.